bahaidev/textbrowser/README.md

 1. Document and add screen-casts along with one for developers showing JSON format, metadata, and schemas); also use with shortcuts (including Bahá'í Library Online ones)
+1.  **Progress meter** with hidden console to avoid intimidating loading messages of service worker
+1.  **Move "Go"** to right (or immediate bottom) of paragraph selections
+1.  **Default field(s) and default value(s)** for when no text is entered and a reasonable sample is desired to be shown.
+Use `default_view` already spec'd in metadata schema and used in files.
+    1. Also have `&checked1=Yes` omitted when generating results display (since now defaulting to this)
 1. In place of passing in `files`, `namespace` and `languages`, pass in `userJSON`
 1. Ensure caching user's `stylesheets`.